claucece/chalamet/README.md

   Python3 >= 3.9.7
 ```

-To obtain our performance numbers as reported in our paper, we run our benchmarks in AWS EC2 ``t2.t2xlarge`` and ``c5.9xlarge`` machines.

 Note that we internally use the [xorf](https://github.com/ayazhafiz/xorf) library, but we modify it as seen [here](https://github.com/claucece/chalamet/tree/main/bff-modp).

+To obtain our performance numbers as reported in Table 2 of our paper, we run our benchmarks in AWS EC2 ``t2.t2xlarge`` and ``c5.9xlarge`` machines, as reported.

 ## Quickstart